Pawventures

 • Never let your cat roam freely in the car while driving.
 A loose cat under the brake pedal is a serious safety hazard.

 • Talk to your cat.
 The sound of your voice is reassuring.
-Narrate the drive if you like.
 Your cat does not care about the content, only the familiar cadence.

 Hotel Stops